trailofbits/osquery-logger/README.md

-# Simple osquery Logger
+# osquery-logger
+osquery logger for debugging [osqueryd](https://github.com/facebook/osquery)

 `logger.py` is a simple osquery logger that is useful for debugging osqueryd.
 It listens for messages from osquery nodes, logs received data to the console, and replies with `{"node_invalid": false}`.

 ## Usage